 12. Regular adaptation to changing circumstances

-The Agile approach is supported by the Agile Alliance, a nonprofit organization that wants to see Agile projects start and help Agile teams perform.
-It is funded by individual memberships, corporate memberships, and by the proceeds from the Agile 200X series of conferences.
-It is not a certification body and does not endorse any certification programs.
+The Agile approach is supported by the Agile Alliance, a not-for- profit organization that wants to see Agile projects start and help Agile teams perform.
+It is funded by individual memberships, corporate memberships, and by the proceeds from the Agile conferences.
+It is not a certification body and does not endorse any certification programmes.

-Anyone involved in an Agile software development project team; including analysts, architects, developers, testers and business customer/users; anyone supporting or managing an Agile project team who requires a detailed understanding of the practices and benefits of Agile software development.
+Anyone involved in an Agile development project team; including analysts, architects, developers, engineers, testers and business customer/users; anyone supporting or managing an Agile project team who requires a detailed understanding of the practices and benefits of Agile development.

-Improved quality; higher productivity; positive effect on business satisfaction;
+Applicable to development environments.
+Improved quality; higher productivity; positive effect on business satisfaction.

 • Works less well in distributed development efforts where teams are not located together